Peter Clarke (footballer): Huddersfield Town

 In June 2009, Clarke announced that he had agreed a three-year contract with League One side Huddersfield Town.
 He stated that he believed he was taking career to a higher level by securing the switch from Southend to Huddersfield.
 In doing so he rejected an offer from Charlton Athletic.
 The following month manager Lee Clark appointed Clarke as club captain.
 He made his debut in a 2–2 draw against Southend United at Roots Hall on 8 August.
 He scored his first goal for the "Terriers" ten days later in a 7–1 win over Brighton & Hove Albion at the Galpharm Stadium.
 On 14 November, Clarke added two more goals in a 6–0 win over Wycombe Wanderers.
 He also scored the goal in Huddersfield's 1–0 home win over Millwall.
 He was named Player of the Season for Huddersfield.
 He captained Huddersfield to a sixth-placed finish in League One, securing a play-off semi-final spot after playing in all 46 league games.
 They lost out 2–0 to Millwall at the semi-final stage.

 In 2010–11, Clarke led his side to a third-place finish, again an ever-present in the first XI, starting and finishing all league games.
 He was rewarded with a new three-year contract, keeping him at the club until summer 2014.
 This time they made it into the play-off final, where they were beaten 3–0 by Peterborough United.
 Clarke was made Town's Player of the Year for the second consecutive season, and was also made PFA Fans' Player of the Year for League One.
-During the 2011–12 season, Clarke was limited to 31 league appearances for the terriers due to an injury picked up in September 2011 and the form of the club's other centre-backs, missing much of the club's games in September and February.
-Clarke would lead Huddersfield to fourth place during the regular season to qualify for the play-offs for a third constitutive year.
+During the 2011–12 season, Clarke was limited to 31 league appearances for the Terriers due to an injury picked up in September 2011 and the form of the club's other centre-backs, missing much of the club's games in September and February.
+Clarke would lead Huddersfield to fourth place during the regular season to qualify for the play-offs for a third consecutive year.
 This time, Town went through to the final after winning 3–2 on aggregate against MK Dons, to beat Sheffield United 8–7 on penalties; Clarke scored the first of eight consecutive penalty successes after three misses from his teammates.
 He made 47 appearances in the 2012–13 campaign, helping Huddersfield to remain four points above the relegation zone by the end of the season.
 He played 28 games in the 2013–14 season, as manager Mark Robins led the club to a 17th-place finish.
 He missed 12 weeks of the campaign after suffering medial knee ligament damage.
 Having made 225 appearances for the club in five years, he left the club after not being offered a new contract in the summer.